 News Release from: Clackamas Co.
 Sheriff's Office

-Clackamas County law-enforcement personnel will trade in their badges for gourmet burgers and aprons at Red Robin restaurants in Clackamas and Wilsonville as part of the national "Tip-A-Cop" event benefitting Special Olympics this Saturday, Oct.
-12.
+Clackamas County law-enforcement personnel will trade their badges for aprons at the Red Robin restaurants in Clackamas and Wilsonville as part of a special "Tip-A-Cop" event benefiting Special Olympics this Saturday, Oct.
+22.

-Law enforcement across the U.S. will collect tips and help serve Red Robin restaurant guests from 11 a.m. to 3 p.m. and from 4 to 8 p.m. on Saturday.
+Deputies and police officers will collect tips and help serve Red Robin restaurant guests from 11 a.m. to 3 p.m. and 4 to 8 p.m. on Saturday, at two Red Robin locations:

 Media outlets are invited to drop by for interviews and photos with local law enforcement and Special Olympics athletes and representatives.